Yufan2023/Bank-model/README.md

 ## Project Overview
-This project aims to predict the stock price of TD Bank using a Long Short-Term Memory (LSTM) model.
-The model incorporates historical stock data, economic indicators, sentiment analysis from political news, and technical indicators.
-The project also provides the ability to evaluate predictions using future data as it becomes available.
+This project predicts the stock prices of TD Bank using a Long Short-Term Memory (LSTM) model.
+It incorporates:

+Historical stock data: Closing prices of major banks and financial sectors.
+Economic indicators: Interest rates, volatility index, and S&P 500.
+Political dynamics: Sentiment analysis of political news and event-based indicators.
+The model forecasts both historical trends and future stock prices while analyzing the impact of political and economic factors.

 ## Project Structure